Adventure Sports Center International: History

 The concept of Adventure Sports Center International (ASCI) originated after the 1989 Whitewater Slalom World Championships on the remote Savage River in Western Maryland.
-Sergi Orsi, then president of the International Canoe Federation encouraged the organizers of the 1989 Savage River event to build a pump-powered artificial whitewater course in a more accessible location nearby.
+Sergi Orsi, then president of the International Canoe Federation, encouraged the organizers of the 1989 Savage River event to build a pump-powered artificial whitewater course in a more accessible location nearby.
 The Maryland state government supported the project to promote summer tourism in the region.

 Since the Wisp Ski Resort already had a pump-filled mountaintop reservoir to supply its snowmaking machines with water in the winter, the artificial whitewater course was sited next to this reservoir to make use of its water in the summer.
-The roads, motels, and restaurants which served the ski area in the winter made the location accessible to summer visitors.
+The roads, motels, and restaurants that served the ski area in the winter made the location accessible to summer visitors.

-In April, 2011, ASCI was chosen as the site for the 2014 World Championship slalom competition.
+In April 2011, ASCI was chosen as the site for the 2014 World Championship slalom competition.
 The races were held on September 16–21.
-A number of modifications were made for the 2014 competition, including two boulder removals and several streambed changes.
+Several modifications were made for the 2014 competition, including two boulder removals and several streambed changes.